Melody is a volunteer for the Center for Disease and Control Prevention. She enjoys sharing her personal experience with others.

 Silica kitty litter can help keep your pet bed bug-free.
 This type of litter contains less silica than diatomaceous earth (a popular bed bug killer), but it contains enough to deter bed bugs.

 The best silica cat litter is Clear Choice Silica Crystal.
 This brand usually costs between $12 and $15 a bottle.
 The reason this is the best is that it only needs to be changed once a month for one cat, and twice a month for two.
 It absorbs odor well and kicks up only enough crystal to deter bed bugs without irritating your cat.
 Other brands kick up almost no crystals.
 Normally that is good, but not for our purposes.

 Bed bugs are not likely to attack your cat unless they are taking extreme measures.
 You can also take extreme measures to protect your cat.
 A clever lady named Clara Miller designed a special pet bed that is like a mattress cover.

-The Dog Bed Brotector Cover with zipper may not have the trendiest name, but the inside of the cover is treated with an all-natural pesticide.
-It permeates through the material to deter bed bugs, but keeps a pet safe.
+The Dog Bed Brotector Cover with a zipper may not have the trendiest name, but the inside of the cover is treated with an all-natural pesticide.
+It permeates through the material to deter bed bugs but keeps a pet safe.
 While this is designed for dogs, I have seen it work quite well for cats as well.

 This article is accurate and true to the best of the author’s knowledge.
 It is not meant to substitute for diagnosis, prognosis, treatment, prescription, or formal and individualized advice from a veterinary medical professional.
 Animals exhibiting signs and symptoms of distress should be seen by a veterinarian immediately.